 FEATURE LENGTH

 The documentary uses performance, interviews, a narration and other materials to show what traditional flamenco is.
 It also attempts to contrast it with flamenco fusion so that the viewer will be able to distinguish between the two.
+Since (in this director's opinion) traditional flamenco is an art form that with great emotional depth, far more (in this director's opinion) than flamenco fusion, we should preserve and nurture it.

 Especially for classroom use, we have this version in which the full documentary is divided into four separate episodes (or chapters), each one about 27-28 minutes long.
 As before, these were shot in southern Spain's Jerez de la Frontera and combine performance, interviews, a narration and other material.